AzizBenAmmar/K-means_Spark_fr/README.md

 # K-means_Spark_fr
-Master's Practical work project on Spark (Implementation on the Dauphine Private Cluster)
+Master's Practical work project in Spark (Implementation on the Dauphine Private Cluster)